 How to Use Prometheus Monitoring With Java to Gather Data

-Prometheus monitoring allows users to gain an instantaneous view of their system health.
+Prometheus is a monitoring tool.
 Prometheus is a powerful and popular open source time series tool and database, with a focus on storing and exposing metrics and statistics.
 It was originally conceived as a way to monitor containers running within Kubernetes but it has quickly evolved into a flexible, enterprise-ready monitoring solution.

 In this blog series, we’ll use a special type of Prometheus exporter called a JMX (Java Management Extensions) Exporter.
 The prometheus JMX exporter exposes a Java application’s JMX objects in a way that is friendly for Prometheus to consume.